Table of Contents

 • Reach out to other women of influence in your life.
 Perhaps a special elderly relative.
 Your efforts to connect will likely be appreciated more than you know.

-For anyone struggling on Mother’s Day, whatever the situation may be:
+For Anyone Struggling on Mother’s Day, Whatever the Situation:

 • Pamper yourself – get a manicure, go to a spa, take a long bath – whatever makes you feel good!
 You deserve it.